 Thai massage and Traditional Chinese Massage

-Trigger Point Therapy – is a massage therapy completely dedicated and directed at suspected trigger points.
-This involves manual pressure, vibration and even injection of substances as part of treatment.
+Trigger Point Therapy – is a massage therapy entirely dedicated and directed at suspected trigger points.
+This involves manual pressure, vibration, and even injection of substances as part of treatment.

 The main point is that it pays to visit the masseuse every once in a while, at least once a month is a bare minimum depending on the nature of your activities or if you occasionally employ self-myofascial release with the help of a partner or a massage stick.